Edan Lui: Variety shows

 Edan told his manager early during his debut with MIRROR that he wanted to pursue work in variety shows.
 Despite appearing shy and reserved, Edan displayed his comedic side on MIRROR GO, which saw Edan and his bandmates travel to different countries to take on absurd and dangerous challenges.
 Following two seasons of MIRROR GO, Edan has also hosted a number of variety shows on ViuTV, including Taiwan Meimei (2019) (臺灣文西Only You), which he hosted alongside Cantonese opera veteran Law Kar-ying, and the game show Battle Feel (考有Feel).
-His most notable work as a host is for the game show Be ON Game (膠戰), which has run for two seasons to date, with a third season currently being filmed.
+His most notable work as a host is for the game show Be ON Game (膠戰), which has run for three seasons to date.
+In July 2023, ViuTV aired a five-episode summer special variety show, MIRROR+, hosted by the twelve members of MIRROR.